Adjustment of Maximum Hours

 During a Summer session, undergraduates are normally permitted to register for 9 hours (but only 7 hours if on probation), graduate students for 9 hours, and Law students for 9 hours.

 Individual departments may restrict their students to a lower number of maximum hours if they believe that their program(s) warrant that.
-Individual departments may also request that the maximum hours be raised for their students if they believe that their program(s), especially during Summer sessions, warrant that.
+Individual departments may also request that the maximum hours be raised for their students if they believe that their program(s), especially during Summer sessions, warrant that (though that will likely require the appropriate Dean's approval).